mimmon/shoptet-api/README.md

 - the length of line should be below 120

-- PEP8 (space between classes, methods, operators, commas...)
+- PEP8 (space between classes, methods, operators, commas... lambda definitions are allowed)

 That's all folks.